Iankulani/phish_spyd3r_bot/README.md

 🌐 Ethical Commitment

-Phish-Spyd3r-Bot is strictly a cybersecurity simulation and defensive readiness tool.
-It must only be used:
+# Phish-Spyd3r-Bot is strictly a cybersecurity simulation and defensive readiness tool.
+It must only be used

-On systems you own
+* On systems you own

-On networks you are authorized to test
+* On networks you are authorized to test

-Within educational lab environments
+* Within educational lab environments

-With written permission from stakeholders
+* With written permission from stakeholders

 Unauthorized use of phishing systems or penetration testing tools is illegal and unethical.
 The purpose of this platform is to strengthen cybersecurity defenses, not to bypass them.